 Somewhat similar in appearance to Black Locust, Honey Locust is technically in a different genus, (Robinia and Gleditsia, respectively), and telling the two apart is somewhat similar to separating White and Red Oak - the pores of Black Locust are packed with tyloses, while they are absent in the pores of Honey Locust.
 Honey Locust heartwood is a medium to light reddish brown.
 Wide sapwood is a light yellow, clearly distinguished from the heartwood.

-Black Locust can be challenging to work with because it is extremely hard, but it is prized because the heartwood is rot resistant and longlasting.
+Both Black and Honey Locust can be challenging to work with because they are extremely hard, but they are prized because the heartwood is rot resistant and long-lasting.
 We find that if you take your time in turning it, it turns well, though it helps to use sharp tools if you are new to working with it.

 Note: our wood products are sold with no guarantee of moisture content.